-There are three key components to how much you will pay for Twitter Ads.
-Read below to find out how auctions, ad score, and bidding works.
+There are 3 key components to how much you pay for Twitter Ads.
+Read on to learn how auctions, ad score, and bidding works.

 The Twitter Ads auction

-Twitter Ads serve using an auction, where advertisers bid against each other to have their ads shown to the audience they are targeting.
-Unlike a traditional auction, Twitter’s ad auction considers not only the price the advertiser is willing to pay, but also the quality of the ad.
-Each time your ad wins an auction, it will serve once to a user on Twitter.
+Twitter Ads serve using an auction, where advertisers bid against each other to have their ads shown to the audience they're targeting.
+Unlike a traditional auction, Twitter Ads auctions consider not only the price the advertiser is willing to pay, but also the quality of the ad.
+Each time your ad wins an auction, it will serve once to a person on Twitter.
 We call this "an impression".

 Your ads will automatically enter the auction once your campaign is running, and the auctions your ads enter are determined by the targeting criteria for your campaign.
-For example, if you target the interest “Basketball” your ads will compete in auctions to serve to Twitter users who are interested in basketball.
-Our auction algorithm will compare your ad to other ads which are also targeting that interest, and the ad that wins the auction will be shown to that user.
+For example, if you target the interest “basketball”, your ads will compete in auctions to serve to people on Twitter who are interested in basketball.
+Our auction algorithm will compare your ad to other ads which are also targeting that interest, and the ad that wins the auction will be shown to that person.

-If the user who sees your ad performs the billable action of your campaign (ex. clicks your ad), Twitter will charge you for that action using what we call a second price auction model.
+If the person who sees your ad performs the billable action of your campaign (i.e. clicks on your ad), Twitter will charge you for that action using what we call a second price auction model.
 This model ensures that you will only ever pay incrementally more than needed for your ad to beat out the second place ad in the auction.
-If you bid $1.40 and beat an otherwise identical ad bidding $1.00, your campaign will be charged $1.01 if the user it was shown to makes the billable action.
+For example, if you bid $1.40 and beat an otherwise identical ad bidding $1.00, your campaign will be charged $1.01 if the person it was shown to makes the billable action.

-Remember, if the user does not take the billable action you are not charged for the impression.
+Remember, if a person does not take the billable action, you are not charged for the impression.

-It’s important to have competitive bids within the auction so your ads can compete with other advertisers and serve to users on Twitter.
+It’s important to have competitive bids so your ads can compete with other advertisers and serve to people on Twitter.

-However, bid is not the only thing taken into account in the auction, equally important is the quality of your ad.
+However, your bid is not the only thing taken into account in the auction.
+The quality of your ad is equally important.

 - Resonance: Are people engaging with your ad?
 Do they click, like, and/or Retweet it often?

-- Relevance: Does the Tweet’s contents align with your audience’s interests?
+- Relevance: Do your Tweet content align with your audience’s interests?

 - Recency: Are your Tweets fresh?
 Twitter is what’s happening now, so our auctions reward up-to-date content.

 To win auctions and maximize your campaign’s success, your ads must have both a good quality score and bid.
-We call this overall “ad score,” which helps determine who wins the auction and serves ads on the platform.
+We call this combination your “ad score,” which is what determines who wins the auction and serves ads on our platform.

 Find helpful tips on how to Tweet the best content and maximize your ad score.